MarkusRannare/UE4Example/README.md

 # Going further

 mod.io offers robust mod functionality for your moddable game.
 This includes ratings, dependencies, tags, prebuilt mod download and upload queue, GOG and steam auth.
-See the [usage guide](https://github.com/modio/UE4Plugin#usage) or the complete [wiki documentation](https://github.com/modio/UE4Plugin/wiki) to learn more.
+See the [usage guide](https://github.com/modio/UE4Plugin#usage) or the complete [wiki documentation](https://github.com/modio/UE4Plugin/wiki) to learn more about the mod.io UE4 integration.
 If you're completely new to mod.io refer to the [getting started](https://apps.mod.io/guides/getting-started) guide instead.

 # Building

-Clone and download the mod.io plugin submodule, then build and run.
+Clone this repo and download the mod.io plugin submodule, then build and run.

 ```
 git clone https://github.com/modio/UE4Example.git # download the project